MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/use-optimistic-concurrency-update-delete-operations.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `Account` method creates an account row.
+1. The `Account` method creates an account record.

 ### Demonstrate

-1. Retrieves the account row that is created in the [Setup](#setup).
+1. Retrieves the account record that is created in the [Setup](#setup).
-1. Updates the account row by increasing the `creditlimit` attribute.
+1. Updates the account record by increasing the `creditlimit` attribute.
-1. The `UpdateRequest` method sets the request's concurrency behavior to check for a row version match.
+1. The `UpdateRequest` method sets the request's concurrency behaviour to check for a row version match.

 ### Clean up